bclemenzi/simple-diffbot/README.md

 ---------------
 Including the Java library in your project

-The easiest way to incorporate the SDK into your Java project is to use Maven.
+The easiest way to incorporate the library into your Java project is to use Maven.
 Simply add a new dependency to your `pom.xml`:

 ```xml
 <dependency>